hharas/aati/README.md

 4. Add `C:\Users\<username>\Aati\Binaries` to `%PATH%`, since that's where all of your installed packages (including `aati.exe` itself) will be located.

-5. Open your Terminal as Administrator and run any Aati command you wish.
+5. Open your Terminal and run any Aati command you wish.

 ### PKGFILE Manual